KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 **Notice: all non-GUI related code is being uploaded to SCT_Test branch, while the GUI related code is being uploaded to TestBranch( yeah, I know the naming is awful, will fix it later, though ).**

+**Also, code in master branch has a previous( and working ) version of the GUI.
+Feel free to test it**

 # Social Choice Theory - A Toolbox

 A Social Choice Theory educational software.
 Intended to be used as a study companion, it is comprised by data structures and algorithms that represents some known findings of <a href="https://plato.stanford.edu/entries/social-choice/#Aca">Axiomatic SCT</a>.
 With this software, one will be able to follow, step-by-step, and in many ways, Social Choice models and its results, along with a set of tools that will help visualizing and analyzing the latter.